Dewb/BleepStick/README.md

 Resolume has full-featured MIDI/OSC mapping out of the box.
 But it's not perfect.
 Consider:

 - Live remapping is difficult.
-You must stop using your controller before mapping a new control, otherwise the buttons you are hitting will override the mapping you intend to add.
+You must stop pushing buttons and moving sticks on your controll before you can map a new control.
 - Mappings are tied to content.
 If you create a "control scheme" with one piece of content, it's a laborious process to apply that scheme to something new (whether that means a totally new composition or just a different clip in the same composition.)
-You must root around the app to find everything you've mapped and reamp each control one by one.
+You must root around to find everything you've mapped and remap each control one by one.
 - Mappings are tied to a specific set of hardware.
 If you have one way of controlling things when you have _all_ your toys, but need a completely different scheme when you are on the road with only your favorite lightweight controller, you